cagrimmett/simplemicroblog-wp/README.md

 I used the [_s](https://github.com/Automattic/_s) starter theme as the base I'm working from.

+## Particulars

+- Header image is the [gravatar](http://gravatar.com) pulled in from the administrator's email address.
+- The title under the header image is the site's title
+- Comments are turned off

 ## Roadmap

 - [x] Gravatar header pull-in from admin's email address